Skip to Main Content

 Building Context

-In the mid-1960s, race riots erupted in several cities to protest police brutality and express frustration with unequal living conditions.
+In the 1960s, police brutality, frustration with racism, and unequal living conditions triggered a series of devastating race riots across the United States.
 On April 4, 1968, Dr. Martin Luther King, Jr., was assassinated in Memphis, Tennessee.
 As the news broke, riots erupted across several cities in the United States.
 The most damaging took place in Baltimore, Chicago, and Washington, DC.
 Widespread looting and violence wracked Washington from April 4–8.
 The District’s police force was overwhelmed by crowds, and President Lyndon B. Johnson ordered the National Guard to assist them.
 The riots devastated Washington’s urban economy and accelerated white flight out of the city.
 Crime in the devastated neighborhoods increased, and many blocks in Washington, DC, took decades to recover.

 Images of 1968 Riots, Washington, DC